AbdullahZuhair21/OSCP-Notes/README.md

 -     check all IPs that are connected to the machine --> arp -a
 -     check what other machines are communicating to the machine (Possible to Pivoting) --> route print
 -     check open ports on the machine (Possible to port forwarding) --> netstat -ano
-- password hunting (passwords are in files).make sure in which directory you are then run the command. you also can run the command in the root directory
+- password hunting (passwords are in files). make sure in which directory you are then run the command. you also can run the command in the root directory
 -     findstr /si password *.txt *.ini *.config
 - firewall & Antivirus
 -     find info about particular services like windefend --> sc query windefend